DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 Characters with high quality weapons are able to deal damage quickly, so keep this in mind when balancing Encounters or granting Players loot as they Level Up.
-The average costs are meant to help guide the GM on when the Players should reasonably expect to be able to afford a specific Weapon Quality, but you can give these out as rewards or make them available to your Players at any time and at any price.
+The average costs are meant to guide you as to when Players can expect to afford each, but these can be given as rewards or made available at any price.

 ### Armor